Emcept/Emmy-s-UI-Library/README.md

 ```
 Window:SetTheme("BlueTheme")
 ```
 You can also add your own themes by using the code below.
-Change the colors to whatever you like.
+You change the colors to whatever you like!
 ```
 local NewTheme = {
 		TabColor = Color3.fromRGB(50, 50, 50),